work7z/LafTools/README.md

 cd $LAFTOOLS_ROOT/sub/purejs && pnpm install
 cd $LAFTOOLS_ROOT/dev/scripts/scan && pnpm install

 # terminate previous processes if you're on Windows OS.
+(It's normal if your terminal is also terminated, just open new terminal to be continue)
 npm run kill-prev

 # run web service on [Terminal - 1]
 npm run fe-web